HL7-DaVinci/drug-formulary-ri/README.md

 2. Retrieve Access Token:

       The token endpoint is `/oauth/token`.
-The client must issue a `POST` request to the server following the `authorization_code` OAuth 2.0 grant flow the process and including a basic Authorization header with the value `base64Encode(client_id:client_secret)` and use `Content-Type` of `application/x-www-form-urlencoded`.
+The client must issue a `POST` request to the server following the `authorization_code` OAuth 2.0 grant flow process, and including a basic Authorization header with the value `base64Encode(client_id:client_secret)` and use `Content-Type` of `application/x-www-form-urlencoded`.
       ```
       POST HTTP/1.1
-      Authorization: Basic MTpwYXNzd29yZA==
+      Authorization: Basic {base64 encoded token}
       Content-Type: application/x-www-form-urlencoded
       {base url}/oauth/token?grant_type=authorization_code
       &code={Authorization code retrieved in previous step }